 survey results

-As always, bars should be sorted from greatest to least.
+As a rule of thumb, bars should be sorted from greatest to least — or the other way around.

-Pie charts are a decent option for times when respondents can only select a single answer.
+Pie charts are a decent option for times when respondents can only select a single answer from multiple choices.
 Keep in mind, though, that they’re not ideal if you’ve got a lot of data.
 If you have more than a few different responses to show, try giving each one its own chart:

 Reasons Why Charts